Margaret Zziwa

 Margaret Nantongo Zziwa is a Ugandan politician and legislator.
 She served as the Speaker of the 3rd East African Legislative Assembly (EALA) in Arusha, Tanzania.
 She was elected to serve in that capacity in June 2012.
 She was impeached and voted out of office on 17 December 2014, on charges of misconduct and abuse of office, but was later awarded compensation for illegal removal.

 Early life and education

 Zziwa was born to Charles Mugerwa and Josephine Mugerwa of Mpererwe, a suburb of Uganda's capital and largest city, Kampala, in 1963.

-Margaret Zziwa holds the degree of Bachelor of Arts in Economics and a Postgraduate Diploma in Education, both from Makerere University, Uganda's oldest institution of higher education.
+She holds a degree of Bachelor of Arts in Economics and a Postgraduate Diploma in Education, both from Makerere University, Uganda's oldest institution of higher education.
 Another of her master's degrees, obtained from Makerere as well, is the Master of Arts in Gender and Women Studies.
 She also holds another master's degree, the Master of Arts in Social Policy Studies, from the University of Stirling in the United Kingdom.
 Later, she was awarded a Doctor of Philosophy by the University of Stirling.